 Recreational Boat Accidents and Liability

 When the weather heats up across the United States, the waterways fill with recreational boaters.
-Ponds, lakes, rivers, harbors, and seas are crowded with sailors, rowers, swimmers, water skiers, and recreational boaters, all eager to take to the water for a little fun in the sun.
+Boat operators crowd ponds, lakes, rivers, harbors, and seas.
+That includes sailors, rowers, swimmers, water-skiers, and other recreational boaters.
+They're all eager to take to the water for some fun in the sun.

-Below you will find relevant information about recreational boat accidents and liability, including which laws apply to your case, and where to go for legal assistance.
+Below is relevant information about recreational boat accidents and liability, including which laws apply to your case.
+Understanding boating safety may help prevent fatalities and guide you on where to go for legal help on a personal injury claim.

 Recreational Boat Definition

-When we hear the term "recreational boat," we might be unclear exactly what that means.
-Typically, a recreational boat can mean any of the following watercraft:
+When you hear the term "recreational boat," you might be unclear exactly what that means.
+Typically, a recreational vessel can mean any of the following watercraft:

 - Inflatable and semi-rigid inflatable boats

-Typically, victims or their families may be able to sue the operator of the boat for negligence or for failure to provide reasonable safety.
-Most states allow family members to bring claims against other family members for negligence.
-In most cases, the owner of the boat will likely have liability coverage available under a boat policy or it may be covered under a homeowner's policy.
+Typically, victims or their loved ones can sue the operator of the boat for negligence or wrongful death.
+That means the operator's carelessness caused injuries, property damage, or even death.
+The personal injury lawsuit will allege that the operator failed to exercise reasonable care to ensure safety.
+In most cases, the owner of the boat will likely have liability coverage available under a boat policy.
+The boat may also be covered under a homeowner's policy.

 Federal Maritime Law or State Tort Law?

-Once you meet with an attorney, one of the first inquiries you may have is which law will apply to your case: federal or state.
-While these matters are highly complicated and require a skilled legal professional to help determine where you should file your lawsuit, basically speaking, a case will fall within federal admiralty jurisdiction and the general maritime law if it meets a "locality" test and a two-prong "nexus" test, including whether or not the injury occurred on "navigable waterways."
+Once you meet with an attorney, one of the first questions you may have is which boating laws will apply.
+Your personal injury case may involve federal or state laws or both.
+These matters are highly complicated and require a skilled legal professional to help determine where you should file your lawsuit.

-If the accident did not occur on navigable waterways, state laws will control your case and will be filed in a state court.
-Again, you should consult with an attorney regarding your specific situation to determine which law will be applicable to your claim and for a common-sense definition of navigable waterways.
+If the accident did not occur on navigable waterways, state laws will control your case, and you will file a personal injury lawsuit in a state court.
+Again, you should consult a personal injury lawyer about your situation to decide which law will apply to your claim.

 Recreational Boat Accidents and Liability: Related Resources